-Unemployment Benefit1, Job-Seekers Benefit (munkanélküli járadék; álláskeresési járadék): Employees and self-employed persons having lost their job are entitled to Unemployment Benefit if they have been employed for at least 360 days during the previous 3 years, if they became involuntarily unemployed, have no entitlement for pension, get no sickness benefit and seek a job and co-operate with the labour centre.
+Unemployment Benefit, Job-Seekers Benefit (munkanélküli járadék; álláskeresési járadék): Employees and self-employed persons having lost their job are entitled to Unemployment Benefit if they have been employed for at least 200 days during the previous 4 years, if they became involuntarily unemployed, have no entitlement for pension, get no sickness benefit and seek a job and co-operate with the labour centre.
 It is paid from employee and employer contributions paid to the Labour Market Fund.
-From 2012 the benefit entitlement lasts for a period of maximum 90 days, the amount is equal to the 60% of the previous wage and the maximum of the amount is the 100% of the minimum wage.
+From 1st of November 2005 the benefit duration has two parts.
+The first term is maximum 91 days, the second term is max 179 days.
+In the first term the amount of the benefit is 60% of the previous wage (the lower limit in this term is the 60% of the minimum wage, the upper limit is 120% of the minimum wage) and in the second term it a fix amount: the 60% of the minimum wage.